SenseNet/docs.sensenet.com/content/guides/content-management/08-versioning.md

 ![versioning](../img/versioning.png)

-> Subfolders inherit versioning settings by default.
+> Sub-folders inherit versioning settings by default.

 # Versioning modes
 **None**: The default setting of the Root folder, no versioning.